 To create the filter structure in our example above, we proceeded in the following manner:

-- You start off blank and you click on "Add filter"
+- We start off in our Track list and then we click on "Add filter"

-- Clicking on "Add filter" displays the entier list of internal data and tag categories inside your account.
-By choosing "Artists" you have your artists filter box appear with inside it the search field in which you will type "Various Artists"
+- Clicking on "Add filter" displays the entire list of internal data and Tag Categories inside our account.
+By choosing "Artists" we have our Artists filter box appear with inside it the search field in which we will type "Alicia Keys"

 Different types of filters

 It is important to note that different filters sometimes have different options.